 1974 was a good year.
 Academically the efforts of staff and students have been crowned with high awards.
 In Athletics there has been wide participation in a number of sports with some fine individual performances, two Southern Premierships and a State Premiership.
 Our general activities have ranged from "Joseph and His Technicolour Dream Coat" to the winning of the Australia-wide photography competition, from building igloos to creating one of the best School magazines published, from broadsides in debate to potshots on the range.
-Incidentally, the article in the Magazine on "The Role of Cadets" should be studied by boys and parents.

-The Boarding House had record numbers and once again Mrs. Smith succeeded in her Herculean labours; it was a happy house owing much to the devotion of its captain, Quentin Newitt.
-The voluntary services in the Chapel also had record numbers and we have been prodded and provoked throughout the year in Chapel assemblies by our new chaplain.
-Dr. Geoffrey Stephens, who is of course the new Boarding Housemaster too.
+Incidentally, the article in the Magazine on "The Role of Cadets" should be studied by boys and in her Herculean labours; it was a happy house owing much to the devotion of its captain, Quentin Newitt.
+The voluntary services in the Chapel also had record numbers and we have been prodded and provoked throughout the year in Chapel Boarding Housemaster too.

-By completing the Gymnasium, the Board of Management ended the main phase of the current appeal.
+of the current appeal.
 We were privileged that Sir Stanley Burbury, the Governor of Tasmania and a distinguished Old Boy, consented to open the Hall.
 At another ceremony Mr. Douglas Palfreyman unveiled a plaque naming the Gymnasium after his three sons, who had distinguished athletic records at Hutchins.

-The parents continued their work for the School and handed over the new Hockey/Soccer ground and a runabout to assist the Rowing Club.
+Hockey/Soccer ground and a runabout to assist the Rowing Club.
 The Old Boys presented a new shell which was aptly named the "R. W. Vincent" to honour a man who has given a lifetime of service to the school and continues to work indefatigably in the interests of Hutchins.
 In tuckshop, Library, clothing pool, and at countless functions the mothers have gone on with their quiet but invaluable contribution.

-The staff have again been magnificent and I would especially draw attention to the improved look of the grounds.
+the improved look of the grounds.
 We trust that in a year or two the whole of the school setting will be pleasant and attractive.